-NSRAP seeks equality for people of all sexual orientations and gender identities.
-NSRAP seeks to foster change in our communities and our society at large so that people of all sexual orientations and gender identities are valued and included.
-We will achieve this through community development, networking, outreach, education, and political action.
+The Nova Scotia Rainbow Action Project (NSRAP) seeks equity, justice, and human rights for 2SLGBTQIA+ people in Nova Scotia.
+NSRAP seeks to create change in our communities and our society at large so that all 2SLGBTQIA+ people are included, valued, and celebrated.
+We will achieve this through building community and developing strong networks outside of the community in addition to public outreach, education, and political action.

 Since 1995, NSRAP has strived to provide a coherent voice for gay, lesbian, bisexual, two-spirited, transsexual, transgender, and queer people – a group we refer to as the ‘Rainbow Community’ – throughout Nova Scotia.

 In 2010, NSRAP celebrated 15 years of service to Nova Scotia’s Two-Spirited, Lesbian, Gay, Bisexual, Transgender, Intersex, Asexual & Aromantic, Intersex, and beyond (2SLGBTQIA+) Community.
 NSRAP has been working across Nova Scotia as a voice for our right to legal and social equity.
 For nearly 20 years NSRAP has been a strong advocate for the rights of our community.
 NSRAP played a key role in the Halifax Rainbow Health Project and continues to work on transgender health issues, including provincial funding of gender confirming surgeries, and the rights of 2SLGBTQIA+ elders in long term care.
 NSRAP has participated in numerous human rights cases involving same-sex rights, and was instrumental in bringing marriage equality to Nova Scotians.